Dhruv-194/WearMaskApp/README.md

 In the 21st century where we are overly dependent on internet and we are continously on the internet almost always online be it through wifi or mobile data.

 So by using a very simple logic of network connection and disconnection this app works.
 As soon as you leave your house that you get disconnected from the internet then a notification will be sent to your phone which will then vibrate your phone and remind you to wear a mask.

+As our all new social experiences includes a mask which is now a necessity, then making an app for it will definitely enhance our community capabilities and social experiences.